exasol/release-droid/doc/design.md

 ### Users Set Project
 `dsn~users-set-project~1`

-Users select a GitHub-based project and provide its name to RR.
+Users select a GitHub-based project by providing its name to RR.

 Covers: